Web Forms & Publishing

 Custom URL slugs Available on Business

 By default, your form URL is formgenius.co.uk/f/[random-id].
 Business plan users can customise the slug — the part after /f/ — to something readable like formgenius.co.uk/f/volunteer-application.
+Find this option in the Form URL section of the Web Form mode left sidebar.

 Slugs must be 3–40 characters, lowercase letters, numbers, and hyphens only.
 Each slug must be unique across all FormGenius forms.